-Students will apply the skills, knowledge, and/or attitudes that were learned into one or more of the following:
+Students will apply the skills, knowledge, and/or attitudes that were learned into the following...

 Media Arts: Students will be able to collaborate and generate ideas for media artwork using a variety of tools, methods, and/or materials.
 Tasks may include brainstorming with peers to generate new ideas, plans, and models for media artwork.
 Artwork will be assessed using a digital rubric on a preferred LMS (learning management system).